-A: The Snapshot Wisconsin cameras and all accessories lent to volunteers are property of Wisconsin DNR.
+A: The Snapshot Wisconsin cameras and all accessories provided to volunteers are property of Wisconsin DNR.
 Volunteers are not liable for WDNR equipment that is stolen or damaged.

 Q: Do I get to keep the Snapshot Wisconsin camera?

-A: Once you exit the program, you will need to return the camera and equipment to the Wisconsin DNR.
+A: If you choose to exit the program, you will need to return the camera and equipment to the Wisconsin DNR.
 A prepaid shipping label will be provided to you.

 Q: Will I be able to view the pictures from my camera immediately?